 Supplemental Infertility Insurance Plans

 Supplemental health insurance for infertility treatments allows you to bet that your efforts will work.
 The plans cover mom’s pregnancy.
 They cover the treatment results, rather than the treatments themselves.
-You can get health insurance to cover infertility, but it requires luck and job flexibility.
+They make infertility financing programs viable, by securing mom’s income during maternity leave, and reducing your exposure to pregnancy related medical expenses.

 These are not traditional programs.
 They supplement or add to your primary healthcare program.
 Rather than making claims payments directly to medical practitioners, they make the payments directly to the policyholder instead.
 Use the claims payments to offset your costs of getting pregnant.